 Slowly braised stews are my favorite kind of dish, and fall / winter is the season for them.
-Coq au vin is a French bistro classic – it is both be homey and comforting, and sophisticated.
+Coq au vin is a French bistro classic.
+It is both homey and comforting, and at the same time sophisticated.
 Stews are best a day old.
 If serving at a dinner party – you can cook it the day before, and reheat before serving.

 serves: 8 difficulty: medium prep time: 40 min to prep + 3 hrs to cook